LotusBreath/OneStepCheckout/README.md

 Feel free to join with us to help improve it.
 Add an issue and join to this respository to contribute your code.
 Everyone are welcome

-We are going to develop some Apis to support other Frontend JS Framework, like VueStorefront.
+We are going to develop some APIs to support other Frontend JS Framework, like VueStorefront.